November 18, 2025

 Emergency Detour on Teton Pass

-In response to a catastrophic failure on the Teton Pass Highway due to a massive landslide, Oldcastle Infrastructure partnered with the WYDOT and Avail Valley Construction to construct an emergency detour.
 This project aimed to restore connectivity between Idaho’s Teton Valley and Jackson, Wyoming, ensuring safe passage for commuters and tourists.
 The urgency of completing this project before the upcoming 4th of July holiday imposed significant time constraints

 The project presented several critical challenges.
 To begin with, a swift turnaround was essential, with the detour needing completion in under 15 days to minimize disruption and restore this vital transportation route.
-Logistically, transporting 120-feet worth of box culvert from Oldcastle’s Nampa, Idaho, plant to the project site required meticulous planning and coordination due to the distance and logistical constraints.

-Oldcastle Infrastructure responded to these challenges with decisive actions.
-Engineers quickly produced and obtained approval for CAD drawings to expedite the manufacturing processes.
-Leveraging our facilities, Oldcastle Infrastructure promptly cast 19 box culverts, meeting project specifications and timelines.
-Collaboratively, Oldcastle Infrastructure partnered with other CRH companies and WYDOT to seamlessly integrate the box culvert into the detour construction, ensuring efficient project execution and compliance with safety standards.
+Oldcastle Infrastructure responded to these challenges with decisive action.
+Our engineers quickly produced and obtained approval for CAD drawings to expedite the manufacturing processes, and we promptly cast 19 box culverts, meeting project specifications and timelines.

 The completion of the emergency detour yielded several key benefits: